KostiaChant/geant4_powtex/README.md

 Tested on Mac iOS Catalina and CentOS8_2 in February 2022.

+Current recommended environment for this repository is the `cxx_geant4` conda/mamba environment defined in `cpp_environment.yml` (Geant4 11.3.2, ROOT, CMake toolchain).

 The simulation strategy is explained in detail in the following reference:

     I. Stefanescu, M. Christensen, R. Hall-Wilton, S. Holm-Dahlin, K. Iversen,